kuzzleio/documentation/src/core/1/guides/essentials/store-access-data/index.md

   - [document:mUpdate](/core/1/api/controllers/document/m-update): updates fields of multiple documents

 ::: info
-The [bulk controller](/core/1/api/controllers/bulk) also has low-level methods for writing documents to the database.
+The [bulk controller](/core/1/api/controllers/bulk) features low-level methods for injecting documents in collections.
 :::

 For example, to create a new document in our index: